seddonym/seddonym.github.io/_posts/2020-05-08-model-system-code.md

 3. How should we handle invalid data?
 For example, should we fail the whole import, or just report on ones that were invalid?
 4. How should we handle unexpected errors?
 Should the entire import roll back, or should it commit as much as it can?

-These are the kinds of questions we should be considering when designing the system.
+These are the kinds of questions we should be considering when designing the behaviour.
 They are nothing to do with how to organise the code, nor do they involve modelling: they're practical concerns about how to deliver the solution.
 Usually in order to decide, we need to make trade offs: different options have different pros and cons.

-Sometimes, once we begin to think about the system we will build, we'll realise it doesn't fit well with the model.
-If that's the case, it may be worth revisiting the model so that it better supports the needs of the system.
+Sometimes, once we begin to think about this behaviour, we'll realise it doesn't fit well with the model.
+If that's the case, it may be worth revisiting the model so that it better supports the system's behavioural needs.

-System design is another huge subject, but just taking a moment to consciously consider how the system should behave (and review it with others) can save a lot of time down the line.
+Behavioural design is another huge subject.
+But whatever our technical expertise, just taking a moment to consciously consider how the system should behave (and review it with others) can save a lot of time down the line.

+If you do want to improve your thinking in this area, I can highly recommend [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) by Martin Kleppman: it's a rich and detailed catalogue of the technical decisions open to us, in particular relating to distributed systems and databases.

 ### Step Three: Code Design

 Once we have a good understanding of how the system will behave, and its underlying model, we're in the position to start deciding how the code will be organized.

-This is the realm of practices like following design patterns, refactoring, clean coding and test driven development.
-Factoring code is a craft about which many books have been written - but it is made much easier if the fundamental modelling and system questions have already been settled.
+This is the realm of practices like design patterns, refactoring, clean coding and test driven development.
+Factoring code is a craft about which many books have been written - but it is made much easier if the fundamental modelling and behavioural questions have already been settled.
 In particular, our model gives us a language to talk about what we're doing, which helps enormously with things like naming variables.

 ### The importance of iteration

 While designing in one layer of the stack, we'll often realise a problem with the design of a layer below.
 That's of course simply a matter of consciously going back and adjusting the design to reflect what we've learned.

 I should also say that this process works best when the development is _agile_ - that is, work commences on small, incremental deliverables (rather than 'big bang' releases).
 When initially given a feature, it's helpful to break it down into smaller iterations.
-The model, system and code can be redesigned each time.
+The model, behaviour and code can be redesigned each time.

 ## In summary

 I've found designing software in these three discrete steps enormously helpful.
-If you're someone who habitually practices Code Driven Design, try _Model, System, Code_ instead.
+If you're someone who habitually practices Code Driven Design, try _Model, Behaviour, Code_ instead.
 You will get most benefit from it if you involve others (at least at review stage) in each step - not just all at the end.

 If you've found this useful, or indeed use a different design process, then leave a comment.
 Good luck!